 Library Manifest

-Every library repository must have a manifest file at its root.
-The accepted filenames are shelf.yaml (preferred), shelf.yml, or shelf.json.
+Every source repository must have a manifest file at its root.
+The accepted filenames are mycli.yaml (preferred), mycli.yml, or mycli.json.
+The older shelf.yaml, shelf.yml, and shelf.json names are also accepted for backward compatibility.

 Full example